Moms, looking for flexible schedules? Check out these different types of flexible work arrangements you can actually do for your job.

 Conclusion

-Being able to work a flexible arrangement has allowed me and many parents to both earn income while still being with their kids.
-And it’s this flexibility that gives us more fulfillment and balance than feeling pulled from either side.
+Being able to work a flexible arrangement has allowed me and many parents to earn income while still being with their kids.
+And it’s this flexibility that gives us more fulfillment, well-being, and job satisfaction than feeling pulled from either side.

 I’ve since learned that it’s not just about working or being a stay-at-home mom, but the flexibility that allows us to experience a bit of both.